Pierre Bonnard: Early life and education

 Pierre Bonnard was born in Fontenay-aux-Roses, Hauts-de-Seine on 3 October 1867.
 His mother, Élisabeth Mertzdorff, was from Alsace.
 His father, Eugène Bonnard, was from the Dauphiné, and was a senior official in the French Ministry of War.
 He had a brother, Charles, and a sister, Andrée, who in 1890 married the composer Claude Terrasse.

-He received his education in the Lycée Louis-le-Grand and Lycée Charlemagne in Vanves.
-He showed a talent for drawing and water colors, as well as caricatures.
+He received his education at the Lycée Louis-le-Grand and Lycée Charlemagne in Vanves.
+He showed a talent for drawing and watercolors, as well as caricatures.
 He painted frequently in the gardens of his parents' country home at Le Grand-Lemps near La Côte-Saint-André in the Dauphiné.
 He also showed a strong interest in literature.
 He received his baccalaureate in the classics, and, to satisfy his father, between 1886 and 1887 earned his license in law, and began practicing as a lawyer in 1888.

 While he was studying law, he attended art classes at the Académie Julian in Paris.
 At the Académie Julian he met his future friends and fellow artists, Paul Sérusier, Maurice Denis, Gabriel Ibels and Paul Ranson.

 In 1888, Bonnard was accepted by the École des Beaux-Arts, where he met Édouard Vuillard and Ker Xavier Roussel.
 He also sold his first commercial work of art, a design for a poster for France-Champagne, which helped him convince his family that he could make a living as an artist.
 His first studio was on the rue Lechapelais.

 In 1889–1890, Bonnard performed military service as a soldat de deuxième classe in the 52nd Infantry Regiment.